 Assignment of treaty claims can be considered as a form of restructuring.
 An assignment may occur in various situations; for instance, where an original investor intends to divest its stake in the investment to an arm's-length buyer while having a claim against the host state.
-Other scenarios include where a liquidator sells and assigns a potential treaty claim to increase the asset pool for creditors of the estate, to raise funds for the estate or to obtain funding to pursue a meritorious claim.
-A company may also assign a claim to its affiliate as part of a group restructuring that may involve a succession and merger.
-In the case of a merger - for example, where a claimant party is extinguished by the operation of that merger - the successor company may have been protected if the initial claimant had satisfied the jurisdictional requirements at the time of the consent.
+Other scenarios include where a liquidator sells and assigns a potential treaty claim to increase the asset pool for creditors of the estate, to raise funds for the estate or to obtain funding to pursue a meritorious claim.72

+68 id., at paragraph 93.